Compressed Sensing for Capability Localization in Large Language Models

 Our results further indicate a relationship between model scale and the degree of capability localization.
 Larger models exhibit stronger localization: ablating the top five task-specific heads leads to substantially larger degradations in target-task performance compared to smaller models.
 One plausible explanation is that increased model capacity provides greater flexibility for specialization, allowing individual attention heads to assume more focused functional roles rather than sharing responsibility across tasks.

-All of the models we study utilize Grouped Query Attention (GQA) \citep{ainslie2023gqa}, and we sometimes find that multiple task-specific heads are within the same group (see complete lists of task-specific heads in Table \ref{appendix_heads_list}, eg. Arithmetic heads on Llama~3.2~3B, GSM8k heads on both Qwen models).
+All of the models we study utilize Grouped Query Attention (GQA) \citep{ainslie2023gqa}, and we sometimes find that multiple task-specific heads are within the same group (see complete lists of task-specific heads in Table \ref{appendix_heads_list_all_models_grouped}, e.g. Arithmetic heads on Llama~3.2~1B, GSM8K on Qwen~2.5~3B, Rhyming on Qwen~2.5~7B).
 In GQA, heads within a group share key and value projections while differing only in their query projections.
 This clustering suggests that task-specific capabilities may rely on a shared key–value subspace that is accessed by multiple heads in parallel.

 Despite finding clear and consistent evidence of strong localization of four capabilities, we also discovered other types of interesting behavior.
 These additional phenomena indicate that task-specific localization does not necessarily explain the behavior of all heads within a model and opens up directions for future study into how head localization tends to emerge in the ways we have observed.